 Then I top these chocolate cupcakes with my classic vanilla buttercream.
 I color half of it pastel pink using Suncore Foods Organic Pink Pitaya powder.
 Then I add the white buttercream and the pink buttercream into each half of the piping bag, this creates a swirl when the frosting is piped.

 If you want to color these red, green, or blue, you could also do that as well.
 You can find all the Suncore Organic dyes on my Amazon Shop for each of those colors!

 These whimsical North Pole Cupcakes make for the best easy festive holiday cupcakes with no artificial colors!
 Make these easy North Pole Cupcakes with your kids, as they can easily help add all the decorating toppings!
 You can serve these easy festive holiday cupcakes at your next Christmas party!

-Ingredients I used to make this recipe for Whimsical North Pole Cupcakes
+Ingredients for Whimsical North Pole Cupcakes